Buying a Car Without Getting Burned

 - Uninsured/Underinsured motorist: protects you if the other driver has insufficient insurance

 Insurance rates vary dramatically across provinces.
 Get quotes from at least 3โ4 companies before committing (where private insurance is available).
 Factors: your age, driving record, province, car model, and coverage amounts.
-Young drivers pay more โ rates drop after 25 and as you build a clean record.
+Young drivers (under 25) pay significantly more โ rates drop as you build a clean driving record.